 As payment methods and hardware technology all continue to evolve, new payment devices continue to be introduced to the marketplace to allow you to accept payments in person, even while on the go.
-Each piece of hardware is unique and will vary depending on which payment methods they support.
+We've come a long ways from knuckle buster credit card machines and curly coils.
+Nowaways, each piece of hardware is unique and will vary depending on which payment methods they support.
 These methods include magstripe swipe, Chip, Chip & PIN, and tap (NFC).
 Their available connectivity also varies, such as Ethernet, WiFi, Bluetooth, audio jack, and 3G, among others.
-As a merchant, you are not short on hardware options, and each component needs to be carefully selected based on your business needs.
+As a merchant, you are not short on hardware options when it comes to setting up your POS system, and each component needs to be carefully selected based on your business needs.

 Credit and Debit Terminals

 If you are accepting payments in person, then you will need to decide which terminal is right for your business.
 This is the traditional way of accepting cards in person and is likely the most familiar method to merchants and customers alike.
 There are a variety of wired and wireless terminals available to choose from that will allow you to quickly and easily accept payments in person.